nashville-software-school/server-side-python-curriculum/book-1-python-sql/chapters/INITIAL_REFLECTIONS.md

 ### `for` Loops

-1. Can I write a `for` loop to iterate over elements in a list or tuple?
+1. Write a `for` loop to iterate over elements in a list or tuple?

 ### Functions

-1. Am I able to define and call a function in Python?
+1. Write the code that defines and calls a simple function in Python?
-2. Do I understand the concepts of function arguments and return values?
+2. Explain the concepts of function arguments and return values?
-3. Can I describe the technical difference between a method and a function?
+3. Describe the technical difference between a method and a function?
 4. What do I need to do to invoke a function that is defined in a different module?

 ## Concepts and Vocabulary We Will Discuss